carnisj/bcdi/CONTRIBUTING.md

 ## Here are a few things you can do that will increase the likelihood of your pull request being accepted:

 - Follow the [style guide][style] (PEP 8 recommendations).
-- Run [black] [blck] against your code, with the default line length of 88 characters.
 - Write and update tests.
 - Keep your change as focused as possible.
 If there are multiple changes you would like to make that are not dependent upon each other, consider submitting them as